Abdou-web-dev/CRUD-React-App/thingsToAdd.md

 2)++add fnct : if a workout already exists , dont add it , show a msg saying that it already exists . ......

+work on responsivness for smartphones

 3)++https://www.codeandweb.com/babeledit/tutorials/how-to-translate-your-react-app-with-react-i18next

 4)++add auth0 authentication 5) add a search input for fetching a specific workout in the list
 Note: files tracked before can be untracked by running git rm --cached filename

-5- authentication , maybe use Firebase or JWT ?? auth0 is not completely free and is changing rapidly
+5)- authentication , maybe use Firebase or JWT ?? auth0 is not completely free and is changing rapidly

 6- in the frontend , create a page divided into 2 parts : left part allows users to signup to the website, the right part allows them to login into their account. if the visitor clicks on signup , the left part will then occup 85% of the full width of the screen, the rest 15% and some kind of greyish background will partially hide the content behind, vice versa for the right part...